stratus-ss/OpenShiftInfra_Docs/rendered/OCP_docs.md

 # Automation

+There are a lot of automation tools available to help manage a cluster.
+This guide, for example, uses a series of Ansible Playbooks to roll out new clusters and coordinate joining to Red Hat ACM.
+However, there may be very good reasons to use more than one automation tool (cluster standup vs cluster configuration for example).
+Red Hat provides a supported version of [ArgoCD](https://argo-cd.readthedocs.io/en/stable/) in the form of OpenShift GitOps.

 ## OpenShift GitOps Operator Installation (Argocd)

-OpenShift GitOps, leveraging Argo CD, introduces a paradigm shift in deploying and managing applications across OpenShift clusters by adhering to GitOps methodologies.
+OpenShift GitOps introduces a paradigm shift in deploying and managing applications across OpenShift clusters by adhering to GitOps methodologies.
 This integration enhances the OpenShift ecosystem by providing a unified platform for GitOps workflows, simplifying the automation of Day 2 operations such as application deployment, configuration management, and cluster upgrades.

 ### Installation Process